 Received the William L. Boyan Award from Boston Children's Hospital for Excellence in Children's Health in 2014.

-With funding from the Department of Children & Families, opened a Family Resource Center at the John Marshall School Elementary School (now the Up Academy Charter School of Dorchester) in 2010.
+With funding from the Department of Children & Families, opened a Family Resource Center (now our Family Enrichment Site) at the John Marshall School Elementary School (now the Up Academy Charter School of Dorchester) in 2010.

 Selected in 2010 as a Hub Agency for Thrive in Five’s Community School Readiness Wiring Project.